 Some signs that you need to ring your avian vet without delay include:

 - Inability to perch due to partial or complete paralysis of the legs (bird may end up sitting on the bottom of the cage).

 - Obvious straining, possibly with a bulge visible in the vent area.

 - Tail bobbing and labored breathing.

 - Fluffed up feathers.

-Other serious issues your budgie may experience while trying to lay eggs include egg yolk peritonitis (egg yolk accidentally enters the abdominal area and causes infection), cloacal prolapse, ovarian tumors and more.
-All of these warrant an immediate vet visit.
+Other serious issues your budgie may experience while trying to lay eggs include egg yolk peritonitis (egg yolk accidentally enters the abdominal area and causes infection) and cloacal prolapse.
+These warrant an immediate vet visit.

 If your budgie has laid more than one “wonky” egg that’s soft-shelled, shell-less or misshapen, you may also want to call your vet.
 She may be suffering from malnutrition or something else could be wrong.